 - East Sussex

-We have compiled some information about the KSS area, including local knowledge and useful links to the NHS Trusts we work with, on our programme areas webpage.
+We have compiled some information about the KSS area, including local knowledge, on our programme areas webpage.

 Summary of information for recruitment